Dog-friendly Guide to Joshua Tree National Park

 WHERE TO STAY WHEN VISITING Joshua Tree National Park

 One of the coolest things about the Joshua Tree area is all of the unique lodging options you have to choose from for your stay.
 The vibes are always elevated desert oasis, super luxe, or out-of-this-world unique.
+We’ve stayed in two home rentals during our visits and enjoyed both of them.

 For our weekend getaway, we wanted an elevated experience that wouldn’t break the bank and had enough space for a small group traveling with a dog.
 Mesa Tavira was the perfect fit for our stay and is just minutes away from the Joshua Tree National Park entrance.
 The home featured three bedrooms and one bathroom with laundry facilities.
 A fully stocked kitchen with two seating areas and our favorite feature was the container pool with a hot tub just steps from the patio.
 Enjoying the cotton candy sunsets by the firepit was also pretty up there for us.
 You can see a full tour of the property on our Instagram.